 One of the most important reasons is that color raises serious metaphysical issues, concerning the nature both of physical reality and of the mind.
 Among these issues are questions concerning whether color is part of a mind-independent reality, and what account we can give of experiences of color.
 These issues have been, and continue to be, inextricably linked with important epistemological and semantic issues.
 1. In this section, we consider some central puzzles that arise from trying to fit colors into scientific accounts of the world.
 1.1 A Problem with Color The visual world, the world as we see it, is a world populated by colored objects.

 One of the major problems with color has to do with fitting what we seem to know about colors into what science, particularly physics, tells us about physical bodies and their qualities.
 Your free online color matching toolbox.
-Color Combinations.
+Color Palette Generator.
+Color Palette Generator #ffeeff #ffccdd #eeaaaa dull #33aa77 #ffeeee #ffbbdd #ff7799 vibrant URL of image: Make color schemes.

-Enter the URL of an image to get a color palette that matches the image.
-This is useful for coming up with a website color scheme that matches a stock photo a client wants to work with.
 If you like this you might also like Logoshi.com, my logo generator All Tools.
 Color Scheme Designer 3.
 Color Hunter.
 ColoRotate.
 Color Tools for Webmasters, Web Designers & CSS Geeks at ColorTools.Net.
 CoolTools Drawing Painting.
 Color Trends + Palettes.
 Gradient Image Generator.
 How To Use Color To Enhance Your Designs.
 People are physically, psychologically, and socially influenced by color.

 Color has been found to have connections to health and it can help set the mood through which your designs are seen.
 Color communicates meaning and so we need to be conscious of what meaning we’re conveying when we choose to use one color over another.
 It’s not enough for a designer to use a color simply because he or she likes that color.